 My student loans total out to a very large amount of money, but I can handle that.

 I was a terrible student, but I’ve always been a phenomenal worker.
-My dream is to grow up to be a perfect little housewife, but I know that is far away, if ever, and I enjoy spending my days working instead of sitting around the house.
+My dream is to grow up to be a perfect little housewife, but I know that is far away, if ever, and for now I enjoy spending my days working instead of sitting around the house.
 With a little trust, faith and structure, I’m the best employee an employer could ever ask for.

-Needless to say I’m frustrated with my life right now.
+I’m frustrated with my life right now.
 I’m newly graduated, seeking a real job where I can be a great addition to a team, and due to the economy and other societal/location issues, I’m in the absolute worst job situation I have ever been in.
 I’d almost rather be back three years, going to school full time and working three part time jobs at the same time.
 THAT was better than this.

 I wasn’t going to write about my job life here due to the simple fear factor of it being seen by my employer(s), but it’s my life, and its the truth, and if they asked I’d probably tell them how I felt anyway.
 I’m not trying to be rude or dramatic, it’s simply not the work environment that I work well in.